 - 1. Adjusting full and partial dentures

 - 2. Removing periodontal dressing

-- 3. Monitoring patients under Nitrous Oxide-Oxygen sedation

-- 4. Placing ligature wire or lock pins
+- 3. Placing ligature wire or lock pins

-- 5. Inserting spacer wires or springs
+- 4. Inserting spacer wires or springs

+- 5. Monitoring patients under Nitrous Oxide-Oxygen sedation

+- 6. Fit or size orthodontic bands or brackets

 Programs in dental assisting and dental hygiene are accredited by the Commission on Dental Accreditation.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation will review complaints that relate to a program's compliance with accreditation standards.
 The Commission is interested in the sustained quality and continued improvement of dental and dental-related education programs but does not intervene on behalf of individuals or act as a court of appeal for individuals in matters of admission, appointment, promotion or dismissal of faculty, staff, or students.